klarna/brucke/README.md

 In case there is a need to discard committed offsets, pick a new group ID.

 ### Offset Commit Policy
-The `Offset_commit_policy` specify how upstream consumer manages the offset per partition per topic.
+The `Offset_commit_policy` specify how upstream consumer manages the offset per topic-partition.
-Two values are available: `commit_to_kafka_v2` or `consumer_managed`. when `consumer_managed` is used, topic partitions offsets will be stored in dets (set). see "PATH to offsets DETS file".
+Two values are available: `commit_to_kafka_v2` or `consumer_managed`. when `consumer_managed` is used, topic-partition offsets will be stored in dets (set). see "PATH to offsets DETS file".

 default: `commit_to_kafka_v2`